Library User Rights and Responsibilities

 - The Library provides computer workstations to facilitate the University's mission objectives: scholarship, learning, teaching, research, and service.

-- Community members may use designated Library computer for one hour per day.
-Requests for extended use of computers will be evaluated on an individual basis.
+- Community members may use designated library computers for one hour per day.
+Requests for extended use of computers should be made in advance to the Reference Staff email, and will be evaluated on an individual basis.

 - The display of inappropriate materials on computers may be construed as a form of harassment prohibited by Federal and State Laws.
 Access and use violations will be treated seriously and will incur appropriate sanctions.